craigjmidwinter/total-connect-client/README.md

 * Previously if the usercodes dictionary was invalid, the DEFAULT_USERCODE was silently used.
 In a future release, we will raise an exception on an invalid dictionary.

-If there's something about the interface you don't understand, check out the (Home Assistant integration)[https://github.com/home-assistant/core/blob/dev/homeassistant/components/totalconnect/] that uses this package, or submit an issue here.
+If there's something about the interface you don't understand, check out the [Home Assistant integration](https://github.com/home-assistant/core/blob/dev/homeassistant/components/totalconnect/) that uses this package, or [submit an issue](/issues).

 During development, if you discover new status codes or other information not handled, please submit an issue to let us know, or even better submit a pull request.